Profession: US WWII General

 - 1942-03-17 General Doug MacArthur arrives in Australia to become supreme commander

-- 1942-03-20 General MacArthur vows "I came through and I shall return" after escaping Japanese invaded Philippines
+- 1942-03-20 General Douglas MacArthur vows "I came through and I shall return" after escaping Japanese-occupied Philippines

 - 1943-06-30 General MacArthur begins Operation Cartwheel (island-hopping)

 - 1944-10-20 US forces under General Douglas MacArthur return to the Philippines with the landing of the US 6th army on Leyte

 - 1945-01-09 US soldiers led by Gen Douglas MacArthur invades Philippines